jjmchew/jjmchew.github.io/LS171/05-writtenStudyNotes.md

   - a set of rules for the transfer of files (including. hypertext documents, CSS documents, scripts, images, videos) [^11]

 - clients make HTTP requests, server process and sends an HTTP response [^16]
+  - client is separate from the server (although more than 1 client may connect to the server) (in contrast to peer-to-peer networking: each node can be client and server for another node [^28])

 - server could be made up of [^16]:
   - web server : responds to requests for static assets (files, images, css, javascript, etc.) (no data processing)